-A L abe Iling Requirements for For Life - Social Responsibility Certified Products Origin of Raw Material a) In a For Life certified product, the ingredients are For Life certified or from other certified Social Responsibility production (see Annex 2).
-See Annexes 3 - 5 to this module for detailed minimum content composition and specific labelling rules of different product types (e.g. food products, cosmetics, textiles) Processing and Handling b) Only a For Life certified producer/manufacturer or For Life certified handler may label the products as For Life certified and use the For Life seal.
+A L abe lling Requirements for For Life - Social Responsibility Certified Products Origin of Raw Material a) In a For Life certified product, the ingredients are For Life certified or from other certified Social Responsibility production (see Annex 2).
+See Annexes 3 - 5 to this module for detailed minimum content composition and specific labelling rules of different product types (e.g. food products, cosmetics, textiles).
+Processing and Handling b) Only a For Life certified producer/manufacturer or For Life certified handler may label the products as For Life certified and use the For Life seal.
 Brand holders who apply the For Life label to consumer products must therefore become For Life - Social Responsibility certified.
 In specific cases it may be agreed to waive the certification obligation for For Life brand holders if they do not manufacture the products themselves as long as the manufacturer producing the final product is For Life certified, The For Life handler labelling the product as For Life certified must submit proof that the For Life certified ingredients (or ingredients certified under other social Responsibility certification schemes) are traceable from the Social Responsibility certified producer and that any intermediate handler has ensured traceability and separation of the product.
-In case of buying in composite food ingredients, the SR certified content must be known, as this is relevant for assessing the final products' composition requirements c) Any trader who buys in products or ingredients certified under other social responsibility schemes and wished to market the resulting products as For Life certified to other traders, must become either a certified handler or a registered handler (as defined in Module 4, section 4.4.)
+In case of buying in composite food ingredients, the SR certified content must be known, as this is relevant for assessing the final products' composition requirements c) Any trader who buys in products or ingredients certified under other social responsibility schemes and wishes to market the resulting products as For Life certified to other traders, must become a For Life certified company or a Fair for Life registered trader (as defined in Module 4, section 4.4.) or a Fair for Life certified handler (if they also handle fair trade products).
 Traceability d) Social Responsibility certified ingredients are traceable and kept separate from non-Social Responsibility certified products.
 IMO accepts a maximum of 5% commingling where processing technology does not allow for 100% separation during processing without substantial loss of products (continuous processing lines).
 See Annex 6 for extraordinary exceptions Product Labelling e) On For Life certified products, use of the For Life certification seal is permitted on the principal display panel and anywhere on packaging.
 Use of the seal is optional.
 Other truthful references to For Life Social Responsibility certification are permitted as text anywhere on the product label, including the term "Ethical Production certified by IMO".